bvibber/ogv.js/readme.md

 3. `git submodule update --init`
 4. Run `make js` to configure and build libogg, libvorbis, libtheora, and the C wrapper.
 Run this again whenever you make changes to the C wrapper or a new version of libogg is released.

-Run `make jsdemo` to build a version of the demo skipping the Flash player.
+Run `NOFLASH=1 make` to build a version of the demo skipping the Flash player.
 This is handy if you want to test the emscripten stuff but don't want to or can't install Crossbridge.
-This will output into build/jsdemo/.
+This will output into build/demo/.

 ## Building Flash components